drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 FROM animals_dataset.Pets;
 ```

 3. We can make adding a new pet easier using a Stored Procedure.
 There is no built-in counter in BigQuery.
-So, the following procedure will find the largest ID in the Pets table, and add 1 to it, It will then use that value for the ID of a new Pet.
-Note, the use of the output variable.
-When the new pet is added the value of the new ID will be returned.
+So, the following procedure finds the largest ID in the Pets table and adds 1 to it.
+It then uses that value for the ID of a new Pet.
+Note the use of the output variable.
+When the new pet is added, the value of the new ID is returned.

 ```
 CREATE OR REPLACE PROCEDURE animals_dataset.create_pet(